google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-precaching.md

 ## How workbox-precaching Works

-When a web app is loaded for the first time workbox-precaching will look at all the assets you want to download, remove any duplicates and hook up the relevant service worker events to download and store the assets, saving information about the revision of the asset in indexedDB.
+When a web app is loaded for the first time workbox-precaching will look at all the assets you want to download, remove any duplicates and hook up the relevant service worker events to download and store the assets, saving information about the revision of the asset in IndexedDB.

 ![Workbox precaching list to precached assets](../images/modules/workbox-precaching/precaching-step-1.png)

  workbox-precaching does all of this during the service worker's [install event](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers#Install_and_activate_populating_your_cache).

-When a user later re-visits your web app and you have a new service worker with different precached assets, workbox-precaching will look at the new list and determine which assets are completely new and which of the existing assets need updating, based of their revisioning.
+When a user later revisits your web app and you have a new service worker with different precached assets, workbox-precaching will look at the new list and determine which assets are completely new and which of the existing assets need updating, based of their revisioning.
 These assets will be updated in the